 That all being said, different parametric EQs will give different bandwidths with the same Q values.
 So, then, the technical stuff we've discussed is useful to know but not absolutely correct in all cases.
 For more information on discrepancies between various PEQs, check out this awesome resource on Q values of common PEQ plugins.

-The main takeaway here is that by increasing the Q, we narrow the bandwidth (whatever it happens to be) and by decreasing the Q, we widen the bandwidth of the filter.
+The main takeaway here is that by increasing the Q, we narrow the bandwidth (whatever it happens to be), and by decreasing the Q, we widen the filter's bandwidth.
 This is certainly the case with any EQ that has Q controls!

 If we go by the -3 dB cutoff frequency points, we'd have the following table relating Q factors to bandwidths (measured in octaves):

 |Bandwidth (measured in octaves)||Q Factor|

 Cutoff frequency parameters allow us to control the cutoff frequencies of high-pass, low-pass and band-pass filters.
 Note that the cutoff frequencies, like the aforementioned high and low cutoff frequencies of the general bandwidth equation, happen at the point where the filter attenuates 3 dB from the original source.